IBM/cloudpakfordata-telco-churn-workshop/workshop/admin-guide/README.md

 ### Start virtualizing data

 In this section, since we now have access to the Db2 Warehouse data, we can virtualize the data to our Cloud Pak for Data project.
-Click on the *Menu* button and choose *Virtualize*.
+Click on the *Data sources* pulldown and choose *Virtualize*.

 ![Menu -> Virtualize](../.gitbook/assets/images/dv/dv-virtualize-menu.png)

 Several tables will appear (many are created as sample data when a Db2 Warehouse instance is provisioned) in the table.
 Find the tables you created earlier, the instructions suggested naming them: `CUSTOMER`, `PRODUCT` and `BILLING`.
-Once selected click on *Add to cart* and then on *View Cart*.
+Once selected click on *Add to cart* and then on *View cart*.
 You can search for the Schema `NULLIDRA` and they should show up:

 ![Choose the tables to virtualize](../.gitbook/assets/images/dv/dv-virtualize-tables.png)

-The next panel prompts the user to choose which project to assign the data to, choose the project you created in the previous exercise.
-Click *Virtualize* to start the process.
+The next panel prompts the user to choose which project to assign the data to, choose `My virtualized data`, **uncheck** `Submit to catalog`, and click `Virtualize` to start the process.

 ![Add virtualized data to your project](../.gitbook/assets/images/dv/dv-virtualize-assign.png)

 You'll be notified that the virtual tables have been created!
-Let's see the new virtualized data from the Data Virtualization tool by clicking *View my data*.
+Let's see the new virtualized data from the Data Virtualization tool by clicking `View my virtualized data`.

 ![We've got virtualized data](../.gitbook/assets/images/dv/dv-virtualize-complete.png)